Da125673/CS4337FinalPoject/README.md

 - Detects cards in real-time using YOLO.
 - Classifies rank (A, 2–10, J, Q, K) and suit (Clubs, Diamonds, Hearts, Spades) using a CNN.
 - Displays bounding boxes and predicted labels on the live camera feed.
+- you need to create an enviorment before running anything look below for the code to do so
 - Evaluate CNN performance using `python two-stagecode/CNN_test.py` to view accuracy and confusion matrix.
 - Confusion matrices for both rank and suit are provided below.
+- To run the camera you need to use `python two-stagecode/Live_camera.py`

 ---